 Cleaning silk doesn’t have to be risky – just keep these key points in mind.

-- Wash silk gently.
+Wash silk gently.
 You’ll want a non-biological detergent for delicate fabrics.
-Persil Silk & Wool is a good option – there’s even a clue in the name!
+Persil Non-Bio Liquid Detergent is a good option – there’s even a clue in the name!

 How to wash silk by hand

 Hand washing is generally a safe method for cleaning silk as long as the garment isn’t marked as ‘dry clean only’.
 Check the garment care tag to be sure, then follow these steps:

 Make sure that your silk item is colourfast and is safe to be hand washed.